 Films — Animated

-- In Balto, Rosy was voiced by Juliette Brewer as child, and played by Miriam Margolyes as an adult.
+- In Balto, Rosy is voiced by Juliette Brewer as child, and played (in a live action sequence) by Creator/Miriam Margolyes (Professor Sprout of the Harry Potter films) as an adult.

 - Averted in Toy Story 3 where (the now adult) Andy is actually still voiced by the same actor that played him in Toy Story and Toy Story 2.
 Played straight during the film's prologue, however.